 Ask the chamber of commerce or the convention center for a list of contact information for organizations, such as service organizations, unions, political organizations, etc. Call them and tell them about your truck.
-Offer to cater their meetings and parties at a good discount.
+Offer to cater their meetings and parties.

 Try to be on good terms with people who come in contact with tourists or big groups.
 Examples are hotel staff, concierge services, event coordinators at hotels or convention centers, tour guides, gas station attendants, car rental employees, etc.